yetone/cosmos-nvim/README.md

 ## 3. Install your language lsp server in your nvim

-For example, if you wright python you need open nvim and then run:
+For example, if you are writing `Python`, you will need to open nvim and run the following command:

 ```bash
 :LspInstall python